nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 If you have just updated their 'Slack Invite Accepted?' checkbox, then you also need to add them to mailing lists (next section)
  - Note the mailing lists they requested to join in column R (see NOTE1 for help)
- - Go to https://cfde.groups.io/g/General/subgroupmembers (see NOTE2 for help)
+ - Go to [the subgroup members list](https://cfde.groups.io/g/General/subgroupmembers) (see NOTE2 for help)
  - Check the boxes next to their name for their selected lists (you can do multiple members at a time)
  - Click `Update`
  - Click `Yes` in the dialogue box that appears (Yes has a trash can for some reason)